 If the exposure counting device reads 36, 20, or 18 respectively according to the length of film loaded, only one more exposure can be made.
-If during loading too much blank film was wound up, it may be found that the last exposure can no longer be wound on, i. e. the rapid winding lever stops halfway.
+If during loading too much empty film was wound up, it may happen that from the last-but-one to the last exposure the film can no longer be wound on, i.e. the rapid winding lever is stopped halfways.
 In this case the last exposure cannot be made.
 After the last exposure the film must be wound back into the lightproof cassette.
-For this purpose the locking button at the bottom of the camera (see illustration) is depressed with the left thumb; the right hand pulls out the rewinding knob until the first stop and rotates it in the direction of the arrow until the film is fully rewound.
-The locking button should be released and the rewinding knob given a further half turn.
-This will indicate that the film has been fully rewound.

-It is advisable to leave the end of the film protruding from the cassette.
+For this purpose the locking button at the bottom of the camera (see illustration) is depressed with the left thumb; the rigth hand extracts the rewinding knob until the first stop and rotates it in the direction of the arrow until the film is fully rewound.
+Rewinding is complete when the film leaves the take-up spool.
+This is noticed in due course as a slight resistance to be overcome.
+After a careful further turn an attempt should be made to rotate the rewinding knob after release of the locking button.
+At this moment rewinding should be stopped.
+Please remember that your photo-dealer is to develop your film; leave the end of the film protruding from the cassette.

 The camera back may now be opened as described on page 7.
-The rewinding knob is completely pulled out, the cassette can be taken out easily.
+The rewinding knob is completely pulled out, when the cassette can be taken out easily.
 It should be placed in a light-tight wrapping as quickly as possible and it is advisable to mark it "Exposed".